bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?
+    We would convert it to an array to use array methods.
+We can use forEach on a NodeList, but not any other arrays.
 5. What is a component?

 ### Git Set up